VolumeZer0/cse15L-lab-reports-fa24/index.md

     cd: not a directory: Hello.java
     khangtran@Khangs-MacBook-Pro lecture1 %
     ```
     Output? - The output tells us that the argument inputed is not a valid directory.
-By inputting pwd, we can see that our working            directory has not changed
+By inputting pwd, we can see that our working            directory has not changed.

-    Error? - Yes, cd is only meant to move into directories and not files hence why it throws an error when trying to move into a file
+    Error? - Yes, cd is only meant to move into directories and not files hence why it throws an error when trying to move into a file.

 2)__ls__